cmu-delphi/delphi-epidata/docs/api/fluview_clinical.md

 ## Overview
 {: .no_toc}

-This data source provides age-stratified clinical data on laboratory-confirmed influenza from the US Flu View system.
+This data source provides age-stratified clinical data based on laboratory-confirmed influenza reports from the US FluView dashboard.

 General topics not specific to any particular endpoint are discussed in the [API overview](README.md).
 Such topics include: